Scalable Batch Bayesian Optimization Via Subspace Acquisition Functions: Introduction

-To avoid the curse of dimensionality of the $q$-EI criterion, several heuristic batch approaches have been proposed.
+To avoid the curse of dimensionality of the $q$EI criterion, several heuristic batch approaches have been proposed.
 The Kriging believer (KB) and Constant Liar (CL) approaches~\cite{Ginsbourger_2010} get the first query point using the standard EI criterion, assign the objective function value of the acquisition point using fake values, and then use the fake point to update the Gaussian process model to get the second query point.
 This process is repeated until a batch of $q$ query points are obtained.
-The KB approach uses the Gaussian process prediction as the fake value while the CL approach uses the current minimum objective value as the fake value~\cite{Ginsbourger_2010}.
+The KB approach uses the Gaussian process prediction as the fake value while the CL approach uses the minimum, the maximum, or the mean value of the sample points as the fake value~\cite{Ginsbourger_2010}.
 The KB and CL approaches are able to locate a batch of points within one iteration without evaluating their objective values.
 However, as the batch size increases, the accuracy of the Gaussian process model decreases gradually as more and more fake points are included.
 This may mislead the search direction and further affect the optimization efficiency.
+The shortcomings of the KB approach have also been discussed and addressed in~\cite{Alvi_2019,Ath_2021}.